-Germans returned at least six parties to parliament on Sunday (counting the “Union” of the Christian democratic parties as one).
+Germans returned at least six parties to parliament on Sunday (counting the “Union” of Christian Democrats as one).
 The fate of The Left still hangs in the balance.
 Projections give the former communists exactly the 5 percent support they need to meet the electoral threshold.

 The most likely outcome is a three-party government including the liberal Free Democrats (FDP) and Greens.
 The question is whether the Social Democrats (SPD) or Union will lead it.